shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 CONGRATULATIONS !
 You are done with the first part of this code patten !
 Now we are going to pakage and deploy the provisioning chatbot application for IBM Cloud Private in order to deploy it to IBM LinuxONE Systems.

 # Step 3 - Instantiate the provisiong chatbot from the IBM Cloud private catalog

+So it is time now to deploy your modified code from your github repository to a linux virtual server running in the IBM Cloud Community Cloud.

+## 3.1 Create your LinuxONE virtual server

+This is a linux server we will use to build the Docker image from the LinuxONE Community Cloud.
+Here is a detailed Virtual Server Deployment Guide in case you need it as the interface is very intuitive.
+You will go through these steps :

+    You will request access to LinuxONE Community Cloud.
+    You will make a first time setup (select SLES12SP3) You will deploy your LinuxONE virtual server.
+    You will log in to your LinuxONE virtual server using SSH.

 Helm chart to create and to be loaded in the ICP environment.